yinxiangshi/SMAPI/docs/technical/smapi.md

 flag | purpose
 ---- | -------
 `SMAPI_FOR_WINDOWS` | Whether SMAPI is being compiled on Windows for players on Windows.
 Set automatically in `crossplatform.targets`.
+`HARMONY_2` | Whether to enable experimental Harmony 2.0 support.
+Existing Harmony 1._x_ mods will be rewritten automatically for compatibility.

 ## For SMAPI developers
 ### Compiling from source